4 Lessons Mama Taught Me About How To Be A Successful Businesswoman

 #4: Play to win!

 There was more to Uncle Ervin’s story.
-“We let her play and expected to laugh.
+“We let her play and expected her to fail.
+We were ready to laugh at her.
 But she won all of our marbles.
 We never played with her again!”

 When he finished, Mama got up and, without a word, went to her room.
 She came out wearing a crooked little I’ve-got-a-secret smile and carrying a cloth bag.
 She sat down, opened the top of the bag, and poured the boys’ marbles onto the table in front of Uncle Ervin.